GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: "Open in new tab/window" checkbox is missing from Link to Single Entry and Link to Edit Entry links
-* Fixed: Page number isn't removed from search results (removed `pagenum` URL parameter) = 2.10.1 on March 31, 2021 =
+* Fixed: Page number isn't removed from search results (removed `pagenum` URL parameter)

+= 2.10.1 on March 31, 2021 =

 * Added: Allow comparing multiple values when using `[gvlogic]` shortcode